jalanb/maco/hub/small-steps.md

 The knowledge base must learn what information is worth preserving across conversation boundaries.
 This is achieved through reinforcement learning where success is measured by the system's ability to solve future problems using compressed knowledge.

+The system focuses on __procedural knowledge__ ("knowledge how to") rather than __declarative knowledge__ ("knowledge that").
+While traditional knowledge bases store facts and data, this architecture prioritizes actionable knowledge that survives real-world problem-solving.

+\claude
+An example of when the distinction is important: A beginner needs "what debugging is" before "how to debug this specific type of problem".
+But most of the time, the procedural knowledge is what actually solves problems.
+/
+\alan

+Procedural knowledge can also lead to declarative knowledge, for example when using a list in many algorithms enhances the idea of "what a list is".

+Procedural knowledge can also be based on declarative knowledge, for example a search algorithm needs to know what a list is, fore it can search it effectively.

+The two are variously interconnected, and cannot be separated easily.
+But, insofar as they can, our focus is on __procedural knowledge__.
+/

 __Core principle__: Knowledge chunks are better validated by their explanatory power than their frequency of mention.

 Example: MySQL mentioned 50 times vs MSSQL feature mentioned once that solves the problem → MSSQL reference has higher explanatory power.